 0 2 * * * rsync -rltzhu --delete /source/recording/path /destination/backup/path

 The frequency in which the command runs can be tweaked by editing the first 5 characters.
 The first character is minute, the second is hour, the third is day of month (i.e. the 15 would be the 15th day of the month), fourth is month (i.e. June is 6), and fifth is the day of the week (i.e. 0 is Sunday, 6 is Saturday).
 Wildcards (asterisks, *) should be used in most cases.
 In the second example, it says minute = 0, hour = 2 (or 2:00 am, to be specific), every day of the month, every month, and every day of the week.

 Another example for wildcards is running intervals within those constraints.
 The first example has “*\5” for minutes, this means run every 5 minutes.
 A similar setup for hours would be “*” in the hour place to run every hour or “*\2” to run every two hours.
 There are also shortcuts such as “@daily” which is really an alias for “0 0 * * *” (this is Midnight every day).
 For a more thorough explanation of cron for your customization purposes, please see this guide.

 - DRBD (provides an exact replica of the entire partition as a live sync)

-NOTE: If you receive the error bash: rsync: command not found you will need to install rsync first using the following command:
+NOTE: If this results in the error bash: rsync: command not found, please install rsync first using the following command: